TaoLi-NYU/GMSA/README.md

 Tao Li and Quanyan Zhu, On Convergence Rate of Adaptive Multiscale Value Function Approximation for Reinforcement Learning

-2019 IEEE MLSP, Pittsburg, PA, US.
+2019 IEEE MLSP, Pittsburgh, PA, US.

 ## Full Version Preprint
-The skpipped proofs in the conference paper can be found in our preprint provided here
+The skpipped proofs in the conference paper can be found in our preprint provided here, which later will also be available on arXiv.

 ## Implementation
 To implement our GMSA, please make sure that the followings are available
-### requirements
+### Requirements
 * Python 3.6
 * Pytorch
 * CUDA 7.5 (GPUs)